ghmyers/FloodplainDOPrediction/README.md

 ## 🌍 Motivation

-Floodplain ecosystems are highly sensitive to oxygen fluctuations, with hypoxic events threatening aquatic life and biodiversity.
+Floodplain ecosystems are highly sensitive to oxygen fluctuations, with hypoxic events changing dominant biogeochemical processes and threatening aquatic life.
 This project uses **LSTM-based recurrent neural networks** and **transfer learning** to predict dissolved oxygen (DO) levels in floodplain wetland sites.

 We demonstrate that cross-site transfer learning significantly improves model performance in **data-scarce floodplain settings**.